Saccor/webb23-cms-boilerplate/README.md

    - `columns` - Array of footer columns
      - `heading` - Column heading
      - `links` - Array of links in the column

+### Multi-Level Navigation

+The navigation system supports multi-level menus:

+1. Create a NavLink component in Storyblok for the main menu item (e.g., "Products")
+2. Add child NavLink components to create dropdown menu items
+3. Both parent and child menu items can be clicked to navigate to their respective pages
+4. Dropdowns appear on hover and are styled to match the design

 ### Shop List Page